1ntotheunknown/1ntotheunknown/_posts/2020-09-09-The BIG DREAM.md

 # What is this big dream?

-The plan is ambitious to set off on a trip around Europe in a self-built van in January 2022.
-We'll see how it works, but he's also planning to attach a frame to the van to support the motorcycle.
+The plan is to set off on a trip around Europe in a self-built van in January 2022.
+We'll see how it works, but I am also planning to attach a frame to the van to support the motorcycle.
 Mobility above all.
 Where I cannot get by van, I will gladly go on a motorbike :)

 ## Where did the idea for such a trip come from?